1. Introduction to SOPS

 sub rsa4096 2022-09-15 [SEA]

-In the "pub" part of the output, you can get the GPG key fingerprint.
-Alternatively, you can run gpg --list-secret-keys "${KEY_NAME}" to get it.
+In the "pub" part of the output, we can get the GPG key fingerprint.
+Alternatively, we can run gpg --list-secret-keys "${KEY_NAME}" to get it.

 Store the key fingerprint for future reference.